Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please restore memory'**: This will attempt to repair the working memory of the bot by consolidating a certain number of memories from the long term storage .

+- **Say 'please set preset to'**: This will set the preset (a text string given to AI at start of every conversation) for the bot.
+For example, the preset 'speak like a pirate' makes AI speak like a pirate.

+- **Say 'please reset preset'**: This will delete the preset you made.

 # Features